ehudtal/career-mgr/README.md

     docker-compose exec career-mgr rake db:create db:migrate

+If you'd like to start out with some basic seed data to better see how the system works, run this:

+    docker-compose exec career-mgr rake db:seed

 We've configured Docker to run our Rails app on port 3010, so go to http://localhost:3010 in your favorite browser.
 If everything's working correctly, you should see the greeting, "Yay!
 You're on Rails!"

 To interact with the app in the console, run this: